iurisegtovich/PyTherm-applied-thermodynamics/Getting_started/Get_going_with_Windows/2_Get_going_with_GitHub.md

 just edit the files using jupyter notebook. see [Get going with jupyter notebook](https://github.com/iurisegtovich/PyTherm/blob/master/Getting_started/Get_going_with_Windows/1_Get_going_with_Jupyter_notebook.md) for that, if you haven't done it already.
 You can use jupyter notebook both for \*.ipynb files and \*.md files.

-> **Note:**  if you downloaded zip, extract, edit, then any modification you made there can enter here by pasting/replacing your files with the files just pulled from the repository.
+> **Note:**  if you downloaded the zip file, extracted and edit the files, then any modification you made there can enter here by pasting/replacing your files with the files just pulled from the repository.

 ## stage
 * click rescan and git will find out whatever you changed in the project.